 Nobody said it was easy

-Towards the end of 2016, it was clear that threat actors were drawn to using the Mirai botnet source code - but required technical help to actually make use of it (See Motherboard’s “Wannabe Hackers Are Willing to Pay To Learn How To Use the Mirai Botnet”).
+Towards the end of 2016, it was clear that threat actors were drawn to using the Mirai botnet source code – but required technical help to actually make use of it (See Motherboard’s “Wannabe Hackers Are Willing to Pay To Learn How To Use the Mirai Botnet”).
 Following the release of the BEPS (Sundown) exploit kit source code, a similar phenomenon is occurring.
-Figures 2 and 3 are posts that have emerged on Hack Forums of people seeking help with the exploit kit source code.

 It is probable that the majority of actors who attempt to use this source code will not be successful in their attempts to operationalize the exploit kit.
 Examinations of other exploit kit operations has indicated that significant logistical support is required for success, as threat actors must obtain a continuous flow of victim traffic to landing pages, as well as a supply of domains to actually host landing pages.
 Kit operators must also develop or obtain exploit code in order to improve their exploit kit’s capability if they wish to remain competitive in the marketplace.

 These challenges are likely to represent significant obstacles for threat actors who do not already have access to the resources and access necessary to secure this logistical support.

 This development was also considered likely to have a significant impact on the operators of the BEPS/Sundown exploit kit, as it will likely both impact user trust in this criminal service and force the kit’s operators to invest time and resources into development new exploit and updating their source code.

 The availability of the BEPS/Sundown source code is likely to have a significant impact on the exploit kits operators.
 It will likely impact both user trust in this criminal service and force the operators to invest time differentiating their source code and developing new exploits.